TheShadowOfHassen/0-ad-history-encyclopedia-mod/readme.md

 Keep numbers simple.
 You can write One to Nine out or ones like Million but everything else write as numerals I.E. 12345 Instead of Twelve-Thousand Three hundred and Forty Five
 Likewise, all dates should be numerals.
-I.E. 100 AD Also, AD and BC not ACE and BCE.
-Finally, we can use decimals instead of fractions ie. 1.5 instead 1 and 1/2 likewise use 2 to 3 instead of 2-3 We use the US customary system for the measurements, and please do not abbreviate them.
+I.E. 100 AD Finally, we can use decimals instead of fractions ie. 1.5 instead 1 and 1/2 likewise use 2 to 3 instead of 2-3 We use the US customary system for the measurements, and please do not abbreviate them.